 Should I List My House With An Agent Or Sell It To A Cash Buyer?

-If you have received a card from us with a request to buy your house in Connecticut in cash, great!
-You must be wondering why you would sell to random people, and why we would be interested in your house!
-You probably think that the obvious choice is to contact an agent.
-Not so fast.
+You must probably be wondering why you would sell to random people, and why we would be interested in your house!
+You probably think that the obvious choice selling your house, is through an agent.
+But not so fast!

 When To List With An Agent And When Not To List.